daserzw/oidc-edu-wg/charter.md

 The purpose of this working group is to develop a set of profiles of the OpenID Connect specifications to ease the adoption of OpenID Connect in the research and education (R&E) sector.
-The profiles will take into account the existant practices of federated identity management in the research and education sector, the current international standards to represent users that belong to R&E institutions, as well as the international trust fabric based on R&E identity federations.
+The profiles will take into account the existing practices of federated identity management in the research and education sector, the current international standards to represent users that belong to R&E institutions, as well as the international trust fabric based on R&E identity federations.